shawn1m/overture/README.md

 Overture means an orchestral piece at the beginning of a classical music composition, just like dns which is nearly the first step of surfing the internet.

-Overture force IPv6 and custom domain DNS queries to use alternative dns, if response answer is matched with custom ip network, use primary dns otherwise use alternative dns.
+Overture force IPv6 and custom domain DNS queries to use alternative dns.
+Normally, when overture is using primary dns, if response answer is empty or is not matched with custom ip network then use alternative dns.

 **Warn: If you use the release version, just try to follow the README file from compatible version tags, this README file is usually in development.**